michaeljharris/Data-Analytics-Portfolio/README.md

 Global COVID Vaccines:
 - Power BI file containing a dashboard of Covid Vaccination Information focusing mainly on the vaccines used, created as part of a school project.

+Regression Analysis:
+- Python notebook containing the process of preparing and cleaning data to then perform a regression analysis.